orcmid/hexo-spanner/source/_posts/Excerpt.md

 This is the third in a series of Spanner Wingnut confirmation tests using the Hexo Unit Tests for Themes.
 This test demonstrates how a post can be restricted to an exerpt on the front page of the blog, with the full post in the by-date permanent location of the post.

+The excerpt break is just below this paragraph.
+To see it, find this post on the main page of the blog.
+It is not revealed on the full-text permanent location of the post.  *added 2017-12-10*
 <!-- more -->

 This test is based on the [Hexo Theme Unit Test](https://github.com/hexojs/hexo-theme-unit-test) `excerpts.md` test file.
 When implemented, it has a "read more" link and the remainder of the post page is only visible on the archive version, not on the front-page of the blog.